thebabush/dumb-obfuscator/README.md

 Run `./test.sh`.

-This will compile `./test/test.c` into human-readable LLVM IR, run the pass on it and show the final IR.
+This will compile `./test/test.c` into human-readable LLVM IR, run the pass on it, show the final IR and run the obfuscated program.